Suppliers to Medical Professionals since 1997

 Step 1: Preheat oven to 300° F.

-Step 4: Locate heated core under patient’s foot on the A.C.T.® pillow and manipulation to subtalar neutral.
+Step 4: Locate the heated core under the patient’s foot on the A.C.T.® pillow and manipulate it to subtalar neutral.

-Step 5: Allow cork to cool at least 60 seconds under the foot or until firm.
+Step 5: Allow the cork to cool under the foot for at least 60 seconds or until firm.

 Using Plaster Slipper Casts and STS® Socks

 Cover the A.C.T.
 Impression Pillow with a plastic bag.
 Prepare slipper cast or STS® sock as usual.
-With the patient in either a standing or seated position, place the foot on molding pillow as shown with the ball of the foot at the transition and heel centered in the back.
-Align subtalar joint to neutral and allow the material to harden.
+With the patient in either a standing or seated position, place the foot on the molding pillow, as shown, with the ball of the foot at the transition and the heel centered in the back.
+Align the subtalar joint to neutral and allow the material to harden.

 Care:

-The A.C.T.® pillows are designed as a single component of slow-recovery memory foam with a durable outer skin which allows for easy material release and cleaning.
+The A.C.T.® pillows are designed as a single component of slow-recovery memory foam with durable outer skin.
+This allows for easy material release and cleaning.
 The surface should be disinfected with spray after each use.
 The surface can be cleaned with mild soap and water.
 Do not use solvents of any kind on the pillows.

 Using the A.C.T.™ Impression Stand:

-The A.C.T.™ Impression Stand is uniquely designed to simplify the molding process utilizing the A.C.T.™ pillows.
-Once the subtalar joint has been aligned, the knee cups hold the patient in position for hands free molding/casting.
-The plumb bobs identify the alignment of the knee over the metatarsals providing both a reference point and diagnostic tool.
+The A.C.T.™ Impression Stand is uniquely designed to simplify molding using the A.C.T.™ pillows.
+Once the subtalar joint has been aligned, the knee cups hold the patient in position for hands-free molding/casting.
+The plumb bobs identify the alignment of the knee over the metatarsals, providing both a reference point and a diagnostic tool.

-Step 3: Loosen the knee cup knobs and center the cups to the patient’s knees and retighten.
-Have the patient bend the knees so they fit securely into the knee cups.
+Step 3: Loosen the knee cup knobs, center the cups to the patient’s knees, and retighten.
+Have the patient bend their knees to fit securely into the cups.
 Grasp the subtalar joint with one hand and the knee cup knob with the other.
 Loosen the knob and slide the knee cup medially and laterally while feeling for subtalar alignment.
-Once alignment is achieved tighten the knee cup knob.
+Once alignment is achieved, tighten the knee cup knob.
 Repeat for the other foot.

 Step 4: Suspend the plumb bobs and check alignment.
-The plumb bob should locate between the first and third toes, normally over the second.
-A lack of symmetry may suggest that subtalar alignment should be rechecked or that perhaps there is a leg length discrepancy or other anomaly that needs to be explored.
+The plumb bob should be located between the first and third toes, generally over the second.
+A lack of symmetry may suggest that subtalar alignment should be rechecked or that a leg length discrepancy or other anomaly needs to be explored.

 Step 5: Place molding/casting medium under one foot at a time and allow to cool/cure.
 Repeat for the other foot.